Charge Induction in Metals and Non-metals

 Conversion of Galvanometer to Ammeter & Voltmeter

-1. What is Galvanometer ?
+1. What is a Galvanometer?

 There are two types of Galvanometers :